-However, the upside to that is they don’t need human instruction in order to protect the livestock.
+The upside to that is they don’t need human instruction in order to protect the livestock.
 And because they are so intelligent it makes them a much easier breed to train.
-So their personality traits are definitely something you’ll want to weigh out before you invest.
+Their personality traits are definitely something you’ll want to weigh out before you invest.

 6. Tibetan Mastiff

-Do you live in a place with a lot of heat?
-What about a lot of cold?
+Do you live in a place with a lot of cold?
 Well, if so then a Tibetan Mastiff might be a good breed for your homestead.
-They are known to be very hearty dogs that withstand harsh environmental elements well.
+They are known to be very hearty dogs that can withstand harsh environmental elements well.
 They are also another breed that has nocturnal habits which means you can leave your livestock out to pasture at night with them.

-Plus, these dogs will also take on any size predator.
-So you needn’t fear if you have predators of the sky, coyotes, or even a bear.
-However, these dogs are another breed that are known for their stubbornness.
+Plus, these dogs will also take on a predator of any size.
+So you needn’t fear if you have sky predators, coyotes, or even a bear.
+However, these dogs are another breed that is known for their stubbornness.
 This means they will need a lot of training to overcome this.

 7. Pyrenean Mastiff

-So it might bulldoze a passive owner if not trained properly in instances when (for safety) the dog needs to obey.
+It might bulldoze a passive owner if not trained properly in instances when (for safety) the dog needs to obey.
 And these dogs must be socialized so they know how to handle strangers.
 However, this dog doesn’t need regular exercise which is an added bonus.
-They could make great LGDs and even a farm companion if the effort is put into their training.
+They could make great LGDs and even a farm companion if an effort is put into their training.

 If you have a lot of visitors around your homestead, then this breed might be one that you’d want to consider.
 I say this because unlike some other breeds mentioned, this breed only becomes hostile when challenged (if trained properly.)